substrate-developer-hub/substrate-contracts-workshop/0/deploying-your-contract.md

 Now that we have generated the Wasm binary from our source code and started a Substrate node, we want to deploy this contract onto our Substrate blockchain.

-Smart contract deployment on Substrate is a little different than on traditional smart contract blockchains like Ethereum.
+Smart contract deployment on Substrate is a little different than on traditional smart contract blockchains.

-Whereas a completely new blob of smart contract source code is deployed each time you push a contract to Ethereum, Substrate opts to optimize this behavior.
+Whereas a completely new blob of smart contract source code is deployed each time you push a contract on other platforms, Substrate opts to optimize this behavior.
 For example, the standard ERC20 token has been deployed to Ethereum thousands of times, sometimes only with changes to the initial configuration (through the Solidity `constructor` function).
-Each of these instances take up space on Ethereum equivalent to the contract source code size, even though no code was actually changed.
+Each of these instances take up space on the blockchain equivalent to the contract source code size, even though no code was actually changed.

 In Substrate, the contract deployment process is split into two halves: